Live-in care – everything you need to know

 A fully-managed live-in care agency is regulated by one of three independent bodies in Great Britain – the Care Quality Commission (CQC) in England, The Care Inspectorate Wales (CIW), or The Care Inspectorate Scotland (CIS).

-This difference in fee doesn’t necessarily affect the quality of care, however it’s worth bearing in mind that because they’ll take a more hands on approach to planning how your care works each day, and rely on a staff of care workers, the continuity of care you receive may be prone to change, and you may not have as much say over how you or your loved one is cared for, or whether things are done a certain way.
+This difference in fee doesn’t necessarily affect the quality of care, however it’s worth bearing in mind that because a care manager will take a more hands on approach to planning how your care works each day, and the agency will rely on a staff of care workers, the continuity of care you receive may be prone to change, and you may not have as much say over how you or your loved one is cared for, or whether things are done a certain way.

-We understand that to have someone live in your home is a big step, which is why we ensure, through our matching service, that your opinions and preferences are all considered, as well as the views of the rest of the family.
+We’ve been connecting families and carers since 2016, and understand that having someone live in your home is a big step, which is why we ensure, through our matching service, that your opinions and preferences are really listened to.
 It means we can help find an experienced carer who’ll suit your situation for the long-term.
+In fact, 9 out of 10 families find their ideal carer first time.

 Peggy’s dementia meant she found it difficult to settle in and feel comfortable in a care home.
 Here, her daughter Jill shares how Peggy felt much more herself again back at home with the support of her live-in carer Jennifer.